poppyseedDev/memecita/README.md

 Frontend using  Wagmi, Tailwind CSS, RainbowKIT, TanStack Query.
 Smart contracts using Foundry.

+**Memecita Token Launchpad: Enhanced Definition and Features**

+### Overview
+Memecita is a cutting-edge token launchpad designed to energize the memecoin ecosystem, combining token dynamics with a focus on user engagement, security, and brand utility.
+Built on the principles of pump.fun, Memecita leverages $MCX tokens to create a vibrant and secure platform for trading, staking, and promoting memecoins.

+### Token Dynamics

+**Platform Fee:**
+- A platform fee of 1-2% is applied to all user transactions (buying and selling).

+**Minting $MCX:**
+- Each $1 spent on memecoins mints 1 $MCX token.
+- Minting occurs based on net weekly inflow (e.g., $100 spent and $50 sold results in 50 $MCX minted).

+**Redistribution:**
+- At the end of each week, all minted $MCX tokens are distributed among users based on their spending in a weekly leaderboard.
+- The platform take-rate is redistributed 20% to the treasury and 80% to $MCX stakers.

+**Claim Fee:**
+- Newly minted $MCX tokens are subject to a linearly decreasing claim fee over three months.
+The proceeds from this fee are used to buy back and burn $MCX tokens.

+**Staking:**
+- Users can stake $MCX to earn a portion of the platform fees, enhancing their staking multiplier.
+- $MCX staking also allows users to promote their memecoins on the platform, with a penalty (slashing) if a promoted coin rugs.
+- Exclusive items, like the Memecita hat, can be purchased using $MCX.

+**Halving Mechanism:**
+- The cost to mint $MCX doubles after specific supply thresholds, creating a scarcity model:
+  - $1 at 400M tokens
+  - $2 at 200M tokens
+  - $4 at 100M tokens
+  - $8 at 50M tokens
+  - $16 at 25M tokens
+  - $32 at 12.5M tokens

+### Allocation
+- 30% of the total supply is allocated to the founding team.
+- 70% is reserved for minting through platform activities.

+### Additional Features

+**Security and Anti-Rug Measures:**
+- $MCX staking for coin promotion includes a slashing mechanism to penalize rugs, enhancing platform trust.
+- Regular audits and transparent operations to maintain high security standards.

+**User Experience:**
+- A slick, fast-shipping UI with superb design and vibes.
+- Weekly and all-time leaderboards to gamify and incentivize user engagement.

+### Community and Engagement

+**Leaderboards and Trends:**
+- Retardio leaderboard tracks both all-time and weekly performance.
+- Trending memecoins are highlighted, with boosted listings displayed as ads.

+### Strategic Positioning
+- The timing of Memecita’s launch is crucial, aiming to capture market interest during a downturn in altcoins and creating a narrative vacuum that Memecita can fill with its unique value proposition.

+### Improving the Experience with $MCX
+- **Minimizing Rugs:** The slashing mechanism for $MCX-staked promotions deters malicious actors, ensuring higher quality and trustworthiness of listed memecoins.
+- **Enhanced Engagement:** Weekly redistribution and leaderboard incentives keep users actively involved, fostering a dynamic and lively community.
+- **Utility and Scarcity:** The dual role of $MCX as both a memecoin and a utility token, combined with the halving mechanism, ensures long-term value and scarcity, appealing to both traders and investors.

+Memecita is poised to revolutionize the memecoin landscape with its innovative token dynamics, robust security features, and engaging user experience, positioning $MCX as both a valuable asset and a cultural phenomenon.

+---

+# New tokens will be launched on a bonding curve

 ## Bonding Curve Dynamics

 The Memecita token Launchpad uses bonding curve mechanics to govern token transactions.
 Here's a brief overview: